teuben/dc2019/README.md

 and recommended software

    * DS9: http://ds9.si.edu/site/Home.html (the XPA tools can also be very useful)
-   * vanilla python3 (or 2) via miniconda or anaconda (an install script is available here)
+   * vanilla python3 via miniconda or anaconda (an install script is available in dc2019)
    * a spectral cube fits viewer (ds9, carta, casaviewer, QFitsView).
 See also https://fits.gsfc.nasa.gov/fits_viewer.html

 ## Data needed